zihan15/Slack/README.md

-# Slack
+## Slack

 In the face of a global pandemic, more and more people have to adapt to the work/study from home lifestyle.
 With an increase in prolonged hours sitting in front of a desk, it is more important than ever for us to detect bad sitting posture and correct it before it results in long-term health implications.
-As such our team, NTUC Finest hope to solve this problem.
+As such our team, **NTUC Finest** hope to solve this problem.

-We predict proper posture with the use of a camera, TensorFlow and python and implemented on our application - Slack which is powered by Swift.
+We predict proper posture with the use of a camera, `TensorFlow` and `Python` and implemented on our application - `Slack` which is powered by Swift.

 Running Run me.ipynb, convert the first two rows from markdown to code.
 Under action_01, you can add your own datasets for good postures.